FS-Driverless/Formula-Student-Driverless-Simulator/docs/import-car-3d-model.md

 # 7. Selecting a car
 Update your settings.json `PawnPaths -> DefaultCar -> PawnBP` to point at the newly created pawn.
 It should (tm) work.

+# 8. Sharing your vehicle with the world!

+Wouldn't it be amazing if other people could enjoy your vehicle 3d model as well?
+You are welcome to create a pull request with your vehicle and it might be added to the reop!
+Contribution will be given in the readme of the project.
+Please not that only GPLv2 licensed material is accepted into this repository.